 Pay Ratio Disclosure.
 SEC rules require annual disclosure of the ratio of a registrant's median employee's annual total compensation to the total annual compensation of its chief executive officer.
-For 2022, the total annual compensation (as disclosed in the 2022 Summary Compensation Table) of Robert D. Graham, our former executive officer who served as our chief executive officer during all of 2022, is \$8,977,000; the reasonable estimate of the median of the annual total compensation of all of our employees except our chief executive officer, calculated in a manner consistent with Item 402(u) of Regulation S-K, is \$79,221; and the ratio of such two amounts is 113 to 1.
+For 2023, the total annual compensation (as disclosed in the 2023 Summary Compensation Table) of Michael S. Simmons, our chief executive officer, is \$2,106,000; the reasonable estimate of the median of the annual total compensation of all of our employees except our chief executive officer, calculated in a manner consistent with Item 402(u) of Regulation S-K, is \$91,653; and the ratio of such two amounts is 23 to 1.

-For purposes of this disclosure, our "median employee" was estimated using a simple random sample statistical sampling technique, pursuant to which we and each of our consolidated subsidiaries worldwide selected every seventh employee listed on their first payroll register for the month of October 2020.
-Based on such random sample of our employees, and using the 2020 base salary (or equivalent for hourly employees) for each employee in such random sample as reflected in our payroll records, the median employee was estimated by determining the employee in such random sample who had the median 2020 base salary (or equivalent for hourly employees).
-Base salary (or equivalent) amounts were annualized for any employee who had less than a full year of service during 2020.
-In determining the median employee, we used the applicable average exchange rates for the month of October 2020.
-There has been no change in our employee population or employee compensation arrangements since that median employee was identified that we believe would significantly impact our pay ratio disclosure.
-For providing the median employee's annual total compensation in U.S. dollars, we used the applicable average exchange rate for all of 2022.
+For purposes of this disclosure, our "median employee" was estimated using a simple random sample statistical sampling technique, pursuant to which we and each of our consolidated subsidiaries worldwide selected every seventh employee listed on their first payroll register for the month of October 2023.
+Based on such random sample of our employees, and using the 2023 base salary (or equivalent for hourly employees) for each employee in such random sample as reflected in our payroll records, the median employee was estimated by determining the employee in such random sample who had the median 2023 base salary (or equivalent for hourly employees).
+Base salary (or equivalent) amounts were annualized for any employee who had less than a full year of service during 2023.
+In determining the median employee, we used the applicable average exchange rates for the month of October 2023.
+For providing the median employee's annual total compensation in U.S. dollars, we used the applicable average exchange rate for all of 2023.

 Director Compensation.
 Our directors who are not employees of Contran or one of its subsidiaries or affiliates are eligible to receive compensation for their services as directors.
-The table below reflects the annual rates of their retainers for 2022.
+The table below reflects the annual rates of their retainers for 2023.

-2022 Director Retainers
+2023 Director Retainers

 Each director \$ 40,000

 Chair of the board \$ 50,000

 Chairman of our audit committee and any member of our audit committee whom the board identified as an "audit committee financial expert" (provided that if one person served in both capacities only

 one such retainer was paid) \$ 45,000

 Other members of our audit committee \$ 25,000

 Members of our other committees \$ 5,000